bmeme/memento/README.md

     *rebaseFromSource*
       Rebases current branch with the source branch.

+    *commit*
+      Allows you to commit your code by using conventional commits.

 GITLAB
     You can easily integrate Memento with multiple instances of Gitlab, with